 Here are some of the most frequently forgotten costs - make sure you remember to include them:

-Registration costs to make your marriage official including giving notice, registering your marriage and the marriage licence
+Registration fees to make your marriage official include giving notice, registering your marriage and the marriage licence

 Accessories and alterations to suits and dresses for the wedding party.

 Including the bride and groom in the headcount for the reception.

 Favours, thank you gifts, and tips.